graemeboulton/portfolio/_pages/about.md

 ---
 Hey, I’m Graeme — welcome to my portfolio site.

-This page isn’t here to repeat my CV, but to share a bit more about why I’m passionate about data, how hands-on I’ve remained throughout my career, and why I’m now fully committing to a data-focused path.
-But first, here's a little about me..
+This page isn’t here to repeat my CV, but to share a bit more information about me which I *think* will be useful to potential employers and/or recruiters.

-I’m 40 years old, originally from central Scotland and now living in the beautiful town of Morpeth, Northumberland.

-I have two wonderful children, aged 12 and 9, and an equally wonderful partner (whose age will suitably remain private 😄).

 ⸻